-LOS A = Free flow
+- LOS A = Free flow

-LOS B = Reasonable free flow
+- LOS B = Reasonable free flow

-LOS C = Stable flow
+- LOS C = Stable flow

-LOS D = Approaching unstable flow
+- LOS D = Approaching unstable flow

-LOS E = Unstable flow
+- LOS E = Unstable flow

-LOS F = Forced or breakdown flow
+- LOS F = Forced or breakdown flow

 Level of Service (LOS) and Volume-to-Capacity Ratios (V/C) gauge the intensity of roadway congestion at a particular location.
 They are primarily used as general indicators of roadway sufficiency or for detailed corridor studies.
 LOS is expressed as values A through F, representing the volume over capacity, while V/C represents it as a ratio.
+The MACOG Travel Demand Model emcompasses factors such as travel time, congestion, and delays.